 Work restrictions are the limitations that a doctor places upon you because of your work injury.
 You may not be able to push, pull, or lift objections above a specific weight, for example.
 Some injured workers have to alternate between sitting and standing every so often.
 Others may need to confine their work to a desk job after a work injury.

 Regardless of your restrictions, your employer is supposed to work with you to provide work that you can do within your limitations.
-If your employer doesn’t, it may be time to call in an Los Angeles workers compensation attorney.
+If your employer doesn’t, it may be time to call in an workers compensation lawyer Los Angeles California.

 Generally speaking, your work restrictions represent the difference between the work you were doing before your injury and the work that you can do afterward.
 You may have restrictions immediately after your injury that gradually decrease over time.
 For example, having severe limits right away after surgery is common, but as you heal, your doctor will often slowly allow you to do more at work.
 In some cases, however, your work restrictions may affect your ability to work for the rest of your life.

 Doctors will often talk about restrictions for you based on two overarching concepts.